Richardaeld/google_translate_game/README.md

 1. Let time run out, watch the game header to change to "You Lose!" and let game reset.
 1. Select next level of **Time on Clock** and start the game.
 1. Repeat steps 2 and 3 until all times have been selected.
-1. Start another game, win this round, and watch game header to change to "You Win!" and let game reset.
+1. Start another game, win this round, and watch game header change to "You Win!" and let game reset.
 1. Change **Number of Pairs** and repeat step 5.
 1. Change **Base Language** and repeat step 5.
 1. Change **Difficulty** (increase **time on clock** if needed) and repeat step 5.